-Second tier: The University Progression and Award Board (UPAB) considers the progress of students through awards and end of session results in relation to continuing students and award and classification results for completing students.
-The UPAB is also the ratifying Board for stand-alone modules
+- F11.5 The University Progression and Award Board considers the progress of students throughout awards, including end of session results for continuing students and final award and classification outcomes for completing students.
+The UPAB is also the ratifying Board for standalone modules. - F11.6 Membership of the University Progression and Award Board (UPAB) comprises:

-F11.6 Module Confirmation Boards

-Membership of the Module Confirmation Board (MCB), comprises: